akabmikua/flowcoin/README.md

-Litecoin - a lite version of Bitcoin optimized for CPU mining using scrypt as a proof of work scheme.
+Flowcoin - a lite version of Bitcoin optimized for CPU mining using scrypt as a proof of work scheme.
+[INSERT TECHNICAL DETAILS HERE]

+The rest is the same as litecoin.
+ - 50 coins per block
+ - 2016 blocks to retarget difficulty
  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~84 million total coins

-The rest is the same as bitcoin.
- - 50 coins per block
- - 2016 blocks to retarget difficulty

 Development process
 ===================